 Christian Louboutin Pigalle (Left); Pointed-toe last (Right)

-Now with that being said, in order for me to make a full size run of pointed-toe, round-toe, square-toe, or whatever my heart desires really, I would need to purchase the last in every shape AND size.
-Yay!
-More money :/
+Now with that being said, in order for me to make a full size run of pointed-toe, round-toe, square-toe, or whatever my heart desires really, I would need to purchase the last in every shape AND size, which means more money!

 Finding a supplier for lasts was one of the most frustrating things I could imagine because: